DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 ## Types of cookies we use

 Cookies can be "Persistent" or "Session" Cookies.
-Persistent cookies remain on your personal computer or mobile device when you go offline, while Session Cookies are deleted as soon as you close your web browser.
+Persistent Cookies remain on your personal computer or mobile device when you go offline, while Session Cookies are deleted as soon as you close your web browser.

 ### Essential cookies